dvornikita/context_aug/README.md

    To train the context model we use only bounding box annotations.
 Enter the following command to train the context model on the VOC12-train subset for 10K iterations:

     ```sh
     python3 $ROOT/training.py --run_name=voc12train_neg3 --voc=voc12 --split=train --neg_bias=3 --max_iterations=10000
     ```
 The flag `--run_name` is required.
-This gives a name to your model.
-It can be used later to perform inference or to fine-tune this model.
+This gives a unique name to your model.
+It is to be used later to perform inference and augmentation with this model or to fine-tune the weights if needed.

 The flag `--neg_bias=3` means that we will sample 3 times more background context images during the training.

 ## Context Model Inference
 In order to estimate what locations are suitable for pasting new objects we will run the trained model on each image of the VOC12-val subset that has instance masks.
 To do so we are using our trained model and run:

     ```sh
     python3 $ROOT/Scripts/encode_context.py --run_name=voc12train_neg3 --voc=voc12 --split=val --small_data --ckpt=10
     ```